Gladbeck hostage crisis: 17 August

 At the rest stop, two Bremen MEK officers arrested Löblich, who was using the toilet, without authorization by upper command.
 Demanding an exchange, at 11:02 pm, Degowski and Rösner threatened to kill a hostage every five minutes.
 Bus driver Paul Mikolajczak, who was sent to replace his colleague Schweickart, and de facto negotiator Peter Meyer convinced the officers to return Löblich, who had been brought to the other end of the rest area, but she arrived too late because of a broken handcuff key and the arresting officer turning off his radio.
 After the expiration of the ultimatum Degowski shot 14-year-old Emanuele De Giorgi in the head.
 De Giorgi had been travelling on the bus with his parents, guest workers from Surbo, Apulia, and was said to be protecting his sister, who Degowski was about to grab in place of him.
 Löblich re-entered the bus 20 seconds after the fatal shot.
-Paramedics from Rotenburg arrived only 20 minutes later when patrons of the adjacent convenience store called emergency services, as police had neglected to have an ambulance on site.
+Paramedics from Rotenburg only arrived 20 minutes later when patrons of the adjacent convenience store called emergency services, as police had neglected to have an ambulance on site.
 As officers and civilian bystanders dragged De Giorgi indoors to provide first aid, reporters photographed the bleeding boy.
 He died two hours later in hospital.

 At around 11:45 pm, the bus was driven towards Oldenzaal in the Netherlands.
-Rösner had decided this detour on a whim after being told that "police were friendlier" there.
+Rösner had decided on this detour on a whim after being told that "police were friendlier" there.
 Passengers were now required by the hostage takers to stand around the windows as human shields.
 During the chase a police car collided with a truck, leaving one police officer dead and another injured.

+Earlier in the day, another death occurred as a result of the crisis.
+A 31-year-old police officer, Ingo Hagen, died in a traffic collision during the chase.